meggsimum/shareloc/README.md

 ### Use by web application ###

 With Shareloc it is possible to create your OpenLayers 3 web map without any coding.
 By a [web application](http://apps.meggsimum.de/shareloc/) you can configure your map view, add a marker to point at a special place and optionally add a text in a bubble to your marker.
-Afterward you can share your map by a simple link or embed the map in your own website.
+Afterwards you can share your map by a simple link or embed the map in your own website.

 ### Build and deploy your own Shareloc instance ###